Roles reference

 PluginMetadata

-Override get_plugin_info() if you want richer metadata than the default PluginMetadata(name=cls.name, role=cls.role).
-Any tooling that introspects installed plugins (a future fluid plugins list, custom dashboards, IDE integrations) reads from this:
+Override get_plugin_info() if you want richer metadata than the default PluginMetadata(name=cls.name, role=cls.role). fluid plugins --detailed (CLI 0.10.0) reads from this for every ALLOWED plugin, as do custom dashboards and IDE integrations:

 @classmethod